nhsmith4/Laser-Tag/README.md

 ## Updating

 >[!TIP]
-><br>This program can be updated via a shell script.
+><br>It is recommended to update this program via a shell script.
 To utilize this feature, download/locate [photon.sh](https://github.com/nhsmith4/Laser-Tag/blob/main/photon.sh) and execute the following command within its directory:
 >
 >```./photon.sh --update```
 ><br><br>